Female Non-Policing RCMP FAQ’s

 Will my confidentiality be protected?

 Yes.
 The RCMP will not receive a copy your claim.
 The settlement is designed to protect the claimants’ confidentiality.
-Only the Assessor and those who work in his office will know the details of your claim.
-The Assessor and his staff are not employees of the RCMP or of the Government of Canada.
+Only the Assessor and those who work in her office will know the details of your claim.
+The Assessor and her staff are not employees of the RCMP or of the Government of Canada.
 No information provided by a Claimant will be transmitted to the RCMP or the Government of Canada.
 All information provided by the Claimants to the Assessor will be destroyed six months after the last appeal deadline.

 Will I have to testify in public?